 Snackbar Material Design Components in Android

 The various other Material design components need special attributes to get implemented.
 But in this article, the Material design Snackbar is implemented and it doesn’t need the special attributes to get implemented in the application.
-Have a look at the following image to differentiate between the normal snack bar and Material design Snackbar in Android.
-What makes the Material design Snackbar is its design and easy to implement and customization.
+Have a look at the following image to differentiate between the normal snack bar and the Material design Snackbar in Android.
+What makes the Material design Snackbar is its design and ease of implementation and customization.
 Note that we are going to implement this project using the Java language.

 Steps to Implement the Material Design Snackbar

 Step 1: Create an empty activity Android Studio project